glotzerlab/garnett/doc/readerswriters.rst

 GeTAR
 -----

-The *GeTAR*-format is a highly versatile, *binary* format for storing and reading trajectory data.
+The *GeTAR* format is a highly versatile, *binary* format for storing and reading trajectory data.
 HOOMD-blue provides a writer for this format.

 See also: `<https://libgetar.readthedocs.io>`_